mpagot/openqa-log-visualizer/README.md

 The application matches a job to a parser based on its name and then uses the channels within that parser to find and categorize important log entries.

-For detailed information on the structure of `config.yaml`, how to define parsers, and best practices for writing effective regular expression patterns, please refer to the **Configuration Documentation**.
+For detailed information on the structure of `config.yaml`, how to define parsers, and best practices for writing effective regular expression patterns, please refer to the **Configuration Documentation** (TBD).

 ## Usage